 This course provides an overview of the history of the United States, examining time periods from colonialism to the present time.
-Political, scientific, military, and social developments are typically included in the historical overview.
-This course will also focus on the development of historical thinking skills (chronological reasoning, comparing and contextualizing, crafting historical arguments using historical evidence, and interpreting and synthesizing historical narrative) and an understanding of content learning objectives.
-We also hope to instill in every student's mind, the significance and impact each culture has had in helping shape America.
-With this goal in mind, the teacher should hope to curb social misunderstandings as well as social and cultural racism.
-We hope to instill in students the developmental skills, attitudes. behaviors, and social tolerance that will enable them to take pride in the United States and in themselves as Americans.
+It is designed to focus on the development of historical thinking skills (chronological reasoning, comparing and contextualizing, crafting historical arguments using historical evidence, and interpreting and synthesizing historical narrative) and an understanding of content learning objectives organized around seven main themes (America & National Identity; Work, Exchange & Technology; Geography & The Environment; Migration & Settlement; Politics & Power; America in the World; America & Regional Culture; Social Structures).
+We hope to instill in students the developmental skills, attitudes, behaviors, and social tolerance that will enable them to be positive, active participants in society as well as to take pride in the United States and in themselves as Americans.